Fuerte de la Concepcion y del Triunfo: The fort today

-Today, the fort is now a known tourist and pilgrimage destination.
-It is also now divided into three parts: Cotta Shrine, Cotta Garden (the inside), and the Plaza de los Jesuitas (the beach area).
-The outdoor Marian Shrine area was formerly a gate, which is now closed and walled in.
-Inside the fort is a garden, where it features a small museum that holds precious artifacts from the fort and the city.
-On the southeast bastion is a 9 meter (30 ft) tall, concrete lighthouse that was erected around 1917.
-The lighthouse has a focal plane of 17 meters (55 ft) and it has two red flashes every 10 seconds.
+Today, the fort is a tourist and pilgrimage destination and divided into three areas: Cotta Shrine, Cotta Garden (inside), and the Plaza de los Jesuitas (the seaside).
+The outdoor Cotta Shrine was formerly a gate with the icon, and has since been walled in.
+Inside the fort is the Cotta Garden, containing a small museum housing precious artifacts from the fort and the city.
+On the southeast bastion is a 9 meter (30 ft) concrete lighthouse built in around 1917.
+The lighthouse has a focal plane of 17 meters (55 ft) and it has two red flashes at ten-second intervals.

 The fort was renovated and restored to its original design in 2002.
-The fort was also declared as a National Historical Landmark on March 13, 2002 by the National Historical Commission of the Philippines.
+The fort was declared a National Historical Landmark on March 13, 2002 by the National Historical Commission of the Philippines.
 On July 16, 2006, the Philippine Postal Corporation issued stamps of the fort in commemoration of its 250th anniversary.